 Home industry and early industrialization

-After the end of the Napoleonic Wars, more and more industrial products from England came to Germany, and also here industrialization began.
+After the end of the Napoleonic Wars, more and more industrial products from England came to Germany, and also here industrialization began, above all in the Rhine province.
 Back then, many people worked in the home industry, they made nails and knives, span and wove to make a living for themselves and their families.
 Also small scale farmer families whose land did not feed them all earned money by working at home.
 But the home industry could not withstand industrialization.
 The more machines were developed and in use, the more people lost their work.
 One mechanical loom replaced 200 workers, that was a catastrophe for the weavers, and starvation wages, women or even child labor could not change anything.
 Many craftsmen impoverished, especially those whose products competed with industry.

 Moreover, for centuries the guild system had over-regulated trade and thus inhibited progress and innovation.
 Only in the medium term, it could adapt to the new conditions, for example a shoemaker would repair industrially produced shoes rather than make new ones by hand.